Jump to:

 However, Jamaica is a dynamic, lively, and old country that offers much more than the beaches, the sea, and Bob Marley.
 This guide will offer you a glimpse into the layers and intricacies of this beautiful island country.

-The 5 Best Parts of Jamaica
+The 5 Best Places to Stay in Jamaica

 Jamaica is not a huge country, and you can visit at least two or three towns in one vacation.
 To preface all of this, remember one thing: the beaches and the sea are great no matter the place you choose.